Jack Sparrow (song): Music video

 The song's music video was shot over two days, with what Bolton called a "tremendous amount of energy and focus".
 The video's filming took place for 16 to 18 hours each day, and crane shots of Bolton on the beach were filmed at Brighton Beach, Brooklyn.
-On his website, Bolton commented that working on the song "was one of the highlights of my career and most memorable experiences of my life".
-He added that he felt uncomfortable about dressing up in drag as Julia Roberts in Erin Brockovich, and that he was "terrified to look in the mirror".
+Bolton later said that he felt uncomfortable about dressing up in drag as Julia Roberts in Erin Brockovich, and that he was "terrified to look in the mirror".

 Bolton appears in costume as Jack Sparrow for a great deal of the video, complete with Sparrow's signature red bandanna, heavy eyeliner and goatee.
 The music video featured models Jenny Albright in the club scene, as well as Kate Bock as Elvira Hancock, Tony Montana's wife, and Danish singer Amalie Bruun as Jenny Curran, Forrest Gump's wife.
 The opening lyrics from The Lonely Island's song "Trouble on Dookie Island" can be heard at the start of the video.